 Businesses and other entities have questioned the FTC's authority to apply Section 5 UDAP standards to privacy and data security matters, particularly given the existence of other more specific statutes that authorize the FTC to regulate and enforce privacy and data security issues for specific categories of activities.
-Until 2015, however, the FTC's authority to bring privacy and data security enforcement actions under Section 5 of the FTC Act had not been challenged in and substantively reviewed by a federal court of appeals, because the administrative and federal court complaints filed by the FTC in privacy and data security enforcement actions had, with two exceptions, been resolved by settlement agreements.
+Until 2015, however, the FTC's authority to bring privacy and data security enforcement actions under Section 5 of the FTC Act had not been challenged in and substantively reviewed by a federal court of appeals, because the administrative and federal court complaints filed by the FTC in privacy and data security enforcement actions had, with several exceptions, been resolved by settlement agreements.
 Through what Professors Daniel Solove and Woodrow Hartzog describe as an FTC-developed "common law of privacy":

 the FTC has risen to act as a kind of data protection authority in the United States.
 Despite having limited jurisdiction and limited resources, the FTC has created a body of common law doctrines through complaints, consent decrees, and various reports and other materials.
-The FTC's jurisprudence has developed in some classic common law patterns, evolving from general to more specific standards, gradually incorporating more qualitative judgments, imposing certain default standards, and broadening liability by recognizing contributory liability.147
+The FTC's jurisprudence has developed in some classic common law patterns, evolving from general to more specific standards, gradually incorporating more qualitative judgments, imposing certain default standards, and broadening liability by recognizing contributory liability.

-In the only two privacy and data security cases to be litigated rather than resolved by settlements, the FTC's use of Section 5 authority and its failure to provide concrete guidance about specific privacy and data security practices have been hotly contested.
-In its administrative complaint against LabMD, the FTC alleged that the medical testing laboratory had unfairly failed to secure personal information.
-That matter is still underway.
-In its complaint in federal court against a number of Wyndham hotel entities, 149 the FTC alleged that the hotels had deceptively asserted that they protected personal information and unfairly failed to secure that personal information.
-In August 2015, the United States Court of Appeals for the Third Circuit upheld the FTC's authority to "regulate cybersecurity under the unfairness prong of [15 U.S.C.] § 45(a)" in the FTC's action against Wyndham Worldwide.
-150
+In several cases to be litigated to decision rather than resolved by settlements, the FTC's use of Section 5 authority and its failure to provide concrete guidance about specific data security practices have been hotly contested.
+For example, in its administrative complaint against LabMD, the FTC alleged that the medical testing laboratory had unfairly failed to secure personal information.
+In that matter, the Administrative Law Judge (ALJ) dismissed the FTC's complaint, but the FTC overturned the ALI's decision and entered an Order finding that LabMD had violated Section 5.
+149 LabMD's Petition to Vacate the FTC's Order is currently pending before the U.S. Court of Appeals for the Eleventh Circuit.
+150 In its complaint in federal court against a number of Wyndham hotel entities, 151 the FTC alleged that the hotels had deceptively asserted that they protected personal information and unfairly failed to secure that personal information.
+In August 2015, the U.S. Court of Appeals for the Third Circuit upheld the FTC's authority to "regulate cybersecurity under the unfairness prong of [15 U.S.C.] § 45(a)" in the FTC's action against Wyndham Worldwide.
+152 And in FTC v.
+D-Link Systems, the U.S. District Court for the Northern District of California agreed with the Third Circuit that data security falls within the ambit of the unfairness prong of Section 5 as a general matter, but nevertheless dismissed an FTC claim that defendant supplied consumers with insecure Internet routers and cameras